 “He’s so precious!”, Molly’s mom said.
 Molly pushed her lips together and made a face.

 We all continued to look at him and touch him and say things about him for a while and then mom said she had to feed him.
 It still all felt strange to me.
-The kid Danny across the street, who lived in the house next to Molly’s, had a “little brother”, that Danny didn’t talk about much, but when he did, seemed not to like.
+The kid Kenny across the street, who lived in the house next to Molly’s, had a “little brother”, that Kenny didn’t talk about much, but when he did, seemed not to like. xxx

 “Let me fix up his formula!”
 It was the first thing dad had said and he seemed glad to say it and do something other than look at the baby.
 He went into the kitchen.